 There are various factors involved that will greatly influence the cup quality of your cowboy coffee.
-I realize that when you are out camping, you may not be too interested in some of these possibly minute details but I feel that it would be remiss if I neglected to point them out.
+I realize that when you are out camping, you may not be too interested in some of these possibly minute details but I feel that I would be remiss if I neglected to point them out.

-Depending on how hot of a fire you have going, it will take the water more time to heat up to a boil.
-This will have an effect on your consistency.
-The amount of water you are boiling will, of course, have an effect on the amount of time it takes for your coffee to come to a boil as well.
-This all changes the steep time.
-(Let’s not even discuss the fact that water boils at different temperatures at different altitudes…) A free spirit coffee brewer might like this method for it’s randomness.
+Depending on how hot of a fire you have, it will take the water more time to heat up to a boil.
+This will have an effect on your brewing consistency.
+The amount of water you are boiling also has an effect on the amount of time to boil.
+Each time you brew a pot of cowboy coffee, the brew time will be different.
+A free spirit coffee brewer might like this method for it’s randomness.
 An analytical coffee brewer could go crazy over repeatability issues.

 As with the French press brewing method, the consistency of the grind size will make a difference in your final cup quality and flavors.
-Standard pre-ground coffee from the store will probably be ground too fine to fully take advantage of this method.
-I’m not saying you can’t do it, I’m just looking at the “perfect” cup of cowboy coffee scenario.
+Standard pre-ground coffee from the store will probably be ground a little fine to fully take advantage of this method.
+I’m not saying you can’t do it.
+I’m just looking at the “perfect” cup of cowboy coffee scenario.

 Boiling your coffee can be a bit worrisome.